 Applicants require an overall total of 36 points (excluding Theory of Knowledge and the Extended Essay) for entry.
 A minimum of 19 points must be achieved in the Higher Level subjects made up of a score of 7, 6, 6 points.
-This Preliminary Year is designed for students who have demonstrated high academic potential but have been unable to meet the subject specific requirements for entry on to the five year medical programme.
-It is not intended for applicants who have taken, but failed to achieve the necessary grades in subjects required for entry into the A100 Programme.
-If Mathematics and English language are not offered within the diploma they should be offered as GCSE subjects with at least grade B.
+This Foundation Programme is for those students who do not have the depth of subject specialism associated with A100.
+It is not intended for applicants who have taken but failed to achieve the necessary grades in subjects required for entry into the A100 Programme.

 Course specific equipment

 Students will be provided with a stethoscope at the beginning of the course.

 We have a range of residences to suit your needs and budget.
 Find out more on our accommodation pages.

 Your preliminary year is coordinated by the School of Biosciences at Cardiff University.
 You will study in a university environment alongside students who will progress to degrees in various science disciplines.
 All preliminary year medical students will take core chemistry and biosciences modules, plus an Introduction to Medical Sciences module that will introduce you to the world of Medicine.
 You will also be required to take mathematics modules if you do not have this subject at A level.
 These modules will ensure that you can join Year 1 on an equal footing with other medical students.
 You will also have some optional choices and you can choose from a range of science, language, and humanities modules.
 You can also join in many of the activities run by medical student societies.

 Following satisfactory completion of the preliminary year, you will enter Year 1 of the integrated programme.